On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Introduction

 The main purpose of the present work is to present a framework for studying the question: {\em How does the architecture of a feedforward neural network constrain the topology of its decision regions?} Here, the {\em architecture} of a feedforward neural network refers simply to the dimensions of the hidden layers.
 The neural networks we consider here will be fully-connected ReLU networks without skip connections.
 The {\em topological expressiveness} of an architecture is the collection of possible homeomorphism types of decision regions that can appear as the parameters vary (cf. \cite{BianchiniScarselli, GussSalakhutdinov}).

 First: why should the machine learning community care about {\em topological expressiveness}?

-Recall that a cornerstone theoretical result in the study of neural networks (for a variety of activation functions, including the widely-used ReLU function that is our focus here) is the Universal Approximation Theorem (\cite{Cybenko, Hornik, AroraBasu}), which says that a sufficiently high-dimensional neural network can approximate any continuous function on a compact set to arbitrary accuracy.
+Recall that a cornerstone theoretical result in the study of neural networks--for a variety of activation functions, including the widely-used ReLU function that is our focus here--is the Universal Approximation Theorem (\cite{Cybenko, Hornik, AroraBasu}), which says that a sufficiently high-dimensional neural network can approximate any continuous function on a compact set to arbitrary accuracy.
 This is the version of {\em representational power} or {\em expressiveness} frequently cited by practitioners as a guarantee that feedforward neural networks can yield a solution to any data question one might throw at them.

 Yet continuous functions can be quite poorly behaved, and certain classes of poorly behaved continuous functions are undesirable targets for learning.
 For example, functions with high Lipschitz constants and ones whose partial derivatives are highly variable with respect to the input direction lead to the easy production of adversarial examples and hence to potentially poor generalization to unseen data (cf. \cite{Cisse, Tsuzuku, Madry}).
-Moreover, for classification problems, it is the partitioning of the feature space into decision regions and not the specific form of the function we learn that is relevant.

 It is important to remark at this point that homeomorphism is a very coarse equivalence relation.
 Two different decision regions can be homeomorphic and still have quite different geometric properties (shape, volume, etc.).
-However, homeomorphism is a good equivalence relation to consider on a first pass, because the coarsest, most fundamental global features of the data are preserved by homeomorphism (number of connected components, homology groups, etc.), and these coarse features are very likely to be stable under different data representation choices.
-The flip side of this observation is that if a particular architecture lacks the topological expressiveness to capture obvious topological features inherent in a well-sampled labeled data set, it will not generalize well to unseen data.
+However, homeomorphism is a good equivalence relation to consider on a first pass, because the most fundamental global features of the data are preserved by homeomorphism (number of connected components and higher homology groups, e.g.).
+The flip side of this observation is that if a particular architecture lacks the topological expressiveness to capture obvious features inherent in a well-sampled labeled data set, it is unlikely to generalize well to unseen data.